Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 What is the Canada Revenue Agency (CRA) My Account?
 Do I need to register before I file my taxes?

-The CRA’s My Account is a secure online platform where you can access information on your taxes, credits and benefits.
+No. You don’t need to register for an online CRA Account before you file, but having a CRA account has a lot of advantages.
+It’s a secure online platform where you can access information on your taxes, credits and benefits.
 It allows you to edit your personal information, set up direct deposit, file your income taxes, register for email notifications, check when you’ll receive your benefits and manage all other personal tax matters in one place.

-It’s easy, but it does require that you submit your initial tax return before you can register.
+In addition, if you are preparing your own return then it allows you to autofill with tax information in your CRA Account.
 If you’ve filed returns in previous years, we recommend that you set up an account before filing this year.

 Visit the CRA website to learn how to register.
-Or, watch this video on the CRA registration process.
+If you are choosing the password option watch this My Account video on the CRA YouTube channel.

 I have a lot of tax questions, and a few of them are a bit more complicated.
 Who can I ask?